tschettervictor/xync/README.md

 # xync

-A POSIX shell script to automate ZFS Replication.
+A POSIX shell script to automate ZFS Replication on XigmaNAS systems, but can be used on any system with a POSIX compliant shell.

 This project was forked from https://github.com/aaronhurt/zfs-replicate.
 A special thanks to him for creating the original script.